lblod/ai-service-smart-ipdc-generator-group-8/README.md

 Utilizing both the stronger Llama model and the adjusted prompting approach allowed for better general performance for the extracted information.
 It's a shame we couldn't use examples within the prompts but we needed to make a decision due to the high latency to prompt the model which reduced actual testing time.

+Due to the use of Llama 3.1, with a more restrictive license (can still be used for commercial purposes as long as number of active users is less than 700 million per month), you can find a disclaimer at the bottom of this ReadME.

 ## Usage